Bỏ qua đến nội dung

 3) Automation not triggering

-• Check whether the payload contains after.label.
+• Check if the payload contains after.label.

 Conclusion

-• Frigate handles fast and inexpensive processing locally.
+• Frigate processes quickly and cheaply locally.

 Bạn thấy bài viết hữu ích?